 SEO 2.0 Reality Check: What Works?

-After years of writing for this blog and popularizing SEO 2.0 it’s time to review some of my theories and predictions.
+Yes.
+It’s time to review some of my theories and predictions.

 I have promised you a new era.
 Did it really arrive?